 Native American Heritage Month started as a one-day "American Indian Day" celebration in New York, May 1916.
 Red Fox James, from Blackfoot Nation, rode horseback from state to state to gather endorsements to put in place a day to honor Native Americans.
 This has evolved today designating November as Native American Heritage month.

-As of 2021, there are 347 federally recognized tribes within the contiguous 48 states and 227 federally recognized Tribal entities within the state of Alaska.
-This constitutes the 574 federally recognized Native Tribes of the United States.
-Approximately 175 indigenous languages remain today.
+As of 2021, there are 347 federally recognized tribes within the contiguous 48 states and 227 federally recognized tribal entities within the state of Alaska.
+This brings the total number of federally recognized Native Tribes in the United States to 574.
+Additionally, it is estimated that approximately 175 indigenous languages are still spoken today.

-Here are ways to increase awareness and self educate about the diversity of Native Americans in the past and present.
+Here are some ways to increase awareness and educate yourself about the diversity of Native Americans in both the past and present: 1.
 Take a moment to explore the Native American history in your local area.
-Read up on Native American history.
-Discover Indigenous artists and their work.
-Venture out to a Native American museum.
-Check out a Powwow event.
-Enjoy the music and sounds of Indigenous musicians and songwriters.
+2. Read up on Native American history to gain a deeper understanding.
+3. Discover Indigenous artists and explore their work.
+4. Visit a Native American museum to learn more about their culture and heritage.
+5. Attend a Powwow event to experience the rich traditions and celebrations.
+6. Enjoy the music and sounds of Indigenous musicians and songwriters, appreciating their unique contributions.
+By engaging in these activities, you can expand your knowledge and appreciation for the rich diversity of Native American cultures.